Listen to the Podcast

 How many shares or how much money does it take to really move that stock that’s only $2?
 10 thousand shares times $2, really doesn’t take a lot of money to move this stock, so for me, I don’t like trading these things in that way, but if you’re only getting, 200 shares, 100 shares, it’s not that big of a deal, but as you start trading 5-10 thousand shares of these, you’re going to move the stock, so you definitely don’t’ want to do that, you want to trade less than 10% of what the daily average, not the daily total, the daily average

-If you look at the average, it is 33 thousand shares, times $2, you’re looking at about $66,000, not really that much money in the stock market world to move that stock, and that is simply, the reason for that is because you want to be like a ninja.
+If you look at the average, it is 33 thousand shares, times $2, and you’re looking at about $66,000, not that much money in the stock market world to move that stock, and that is, the reason for that is because you want to be like a ninja.
 If you need to get out of it, it’s a lot easier to get out of it, because you don’t want to get stuck in a position.

 Penny stocks are cheap for a reason

-For me, as far as a longer term investing concept, I look for longer term growth stocks for the future.
+For me, as far as a long-term investing concept, I look for longer-term growth stocks for the future.
 These are typically just trading vehicles, and here’s what happens.

-If we go into the weekly, you can see it came right into that, we had a break out right here, so there’s a little break out, if you do a little descending trade line, a little break out right here, stock starts moving to this upside, and now we’re starting to again, break lower.
+If we go into the weekly, you can see it came right into that, we had a break out right here, so there’s a little break out, if you do a small descending trade line, a short break out right here, stock starts moving to this upside, and now we’re starting to again, break lower.